k-omura/truetype_Arduino/README.md

 - Correction that some files can not be read
 - Faster display of fonts
 - Decrease usage of SRAM
+- Work only for Only works with esp32 (Caused by SD file system surroundings)

 # Display
 - ILI9341 https://github.com/k-omura/ILI9341_ttf